abelgacem/topix-jk-site-it/docs/categories/_definitions/list/ai/whatis/model.md

 ---
 mx:
-  description:  Generative Model
+  description:  AI Model
+  trail: 2
   ref:
     - whatis/jd
+    - whatis/gan
 ---

 # {{ site.data.name.definition }}
-- Defines the type of Data, Information or Document that is generated
+- A member of an AI system.
+- An algorithm or a mathematical framework designed to perform specific tasks or functiuns. {{site.data.name.eg}}:
+  - Generating data, information, or documents.
+  - Producing various types of content, including text, images, and videos.
+- Leverages learned patterns from training data to make **predictions** or **decisions**.
-- models a joint distribution
+- TODO: models a distribution

+# {{ site.data.name.class }}
+- Generative
+- Discriminative
+- Large Language

+# {{ site.data.name.usecase }}
+- In a chatbot ({{ site.data.name.ie }}the AI system)
+  - the model could be the underlying {{ site.data.name.ml }} component that generates text responses based on patterns it learned from past conversations.

 # {{ site.data.name.example }}
-- generated images to create avatar for a game
+- model that generate images to create avatar for a game
 - assembly ai'latest model lemur

 # {{ site.data.name.process }}
-1. a GenModel models a joint distribution
+1. A Generative model models a joint distribution
-1. the GenModel generate some data that can use in many use case. {{site.data.name.eg}}
+1. the Generative model then generate some data that can be uses in many use case. {{site.data.name.eg}}
-  - train another model called a discriminative AI model
+  - Train another model called a discriminative AI model.

-# {{ site.data.name.process }}
+# {{ site.data.name.toknow }}
+- The {{ site.data.name.ml }} models that makes prediction are **disciminator model**.
+- The mathematical framework could be:
+  - Linear regression.
+  - Decision trees.
+  - Neural networks.